| Introduction Effective management of a school depends on the efforts of a

 that so many teachers still aspire to be head of such a complicated

+and difficult organisation as a school.
 The need for training and support for heads is probably far

 stronger in Africa than in more developed and better resourced